kristofmic/javascript/README.md

 # Procur JavaScript Style Guide

-##This document was compiled from a variety of sources, which may be referenced in the [Resources](#resources)
-section

 ###All code in any code-base should look like a single person typed it, no matter how many people contributed.###
 ###As a general rule of thumb, don't do stupid shit and everything will be ok.###